wasmerio/wasmer.io/_posts/fluence-case-study.md

 ## How Fluence Works

-Fluence offers developers extremely flexible and broad methods for composing software.
-Customers can compose and recompose, use and reuse running software without compromising security.
+Fluence Labs has developed a peer-to-peer application platform that offers highly flexible and broad methods for building applications.
+Developers can compose and recompose workflows, APIs, and services without compromising security or relying on a centralized intermediary.
 Backend services hosted on the platform become building blocks for higher-level services that deliver new customer experiences without redeploying anything.
+Developers use a radically simple method for creating applications that share users, data and are rewarded based on application and service utilization.
 The system supports a small set of security primitives that correspond to π-Calculus operations, delivering on the promise of sandboxing and security without strict boundaries.

 At its core, the platform comprises a set of software components known as Aquamarine. **Aqua** is a composition language and interpreter that allows developers to compose their applications as a workflow.
 Leveraging the principles of π-Calculus, the system expresses, coordinates, and executes programs concurrently on a single-use logical network with **Marine,** a WebAssembly runtime based on **Wasmer.**